Oakfield, not-for-profit housing in Swindon

 Working hand-in-hand with local communities

 We believe local people understand what they need to create a thriving community.
-So Keith Brown, our Community Organiser, listened to their views to help shape our plans.
+So our Community Organiser worked closely with many neighbours to help shape our plans.
 As a result, Oakfield will include:

 - shared gardens